How Rising Gas Prices Are Impacting the Auto Transport Industry

 Industry Impact: Carriers Under Pressure

-The American Trucking Associations (ATA) warns: “Fuel is the second largest operating expense for trucking fleets, and surging diesel prices threaten to decimate trucking capacity at a time when the supply chain is already under extreme stress.”
 Small carriers, which make up the vast majority of the industry, are at greatest risk.
-Many are consolidating routes, prioritizing high-volume lanes, or even exiting the market entirely.
+Many are consolidating routes, prioritizing high-volume lanes, or exiting the market entirely.

 - Route Consolidation: Carriers are reducing service to less profitable or remote areas to save fuel.

-- Driver Shortages: High operating costs are contributing to driver shortages, as some carriers can no longer afford to stay in business.
+- Driver Shortages: High operating costs are contributing to driver shortages, as some carriers can no longer afford to stay operational.

 - Capacity Crunch: Fewer trucks on the road means longer wait times and higher prices for customers.